 14. Market stall holders

-- keep your stock safe in your storage unit, and keep on top of your paperwork by keeping records of your sales, purchases and turnover in your unit or in one of our dedicated archive storage units.
+- keep your stock safer in your storage unit, and keep on top of your paperwork by keeping records of your sales, purchases and turnover in your unit or in one of our dedicated archive storage units.

 15. Sports club organisers